Many of our customers request if they can get an ensuite in their attic conversion. This will depend on a few factors.

 The head height available in your attic space

-Typically in a 3 bed semi detached house the best place to put your attic ensuite is the dead space where the attic stairs goes.
+Typically in a 3 bed semi detached house the best place to put your attic ensuite is the dead space where the stairs to attic conversion goes.
 This way it doesn’t take up too much of the attic area.
 If you don’t have the head height a shower won’t fit.
 So a toilet and sink will be the best option.
 If behind the attic stairs doesn’t suit the alternative option is to put it at the other end of the attic space which will take up more floor space within the attic.

 In order to use a shower in your attic you will need sufficient head height.
 We can’t install a shower if your can’t stand up under a showerhead.